A delicious homemade focaccia with tomato and burrata: its softness - thanks to the boiled potato - will blow your mind.

 ⅓ teaspoonYeast1 g

 3tablespoonsExtra virgin olive oil

-First, boil a potato until it’s tender.
-Let it cool down and then mash it.
+First, boil a potato until it’s soft.
+Let it cool down, peel and then mash it.

 Let it rise, in a covered bowl, until it doubles.In Summer, it’ll take a little less (around two/three hours).
 If you make this focaccia in Winter, place the bowl inside the oven with just the light switched on.

-When the dough has doubled, spread it in an oiled round baking tray (diameter 28 cm).
-I used two smaller baking trays.
+When the dough has doubled, gently spread it onto an oiled baking tray.
+You can also divide it into two smaller focaccias.

-Make some holes (not too deep) on the surface, put the sliced cherry tomatoes and oil if you appreciate it.
+Make some holes (not too deep) on the surface, put the sliced cherry tomatoes and oil.
 Sprinkle with oregano and let it raise for another hour.

 You can also add onions and rosemary instead of tomatoes.

 Preheat the oven at 250°C. Bake the focaccia for 15/20 minutes or until golden brown.
 Make sure to check the bottom.